Tejas1Koli/explainmate-next/README.md

 - **User Authentication**: Secure signup and login for personalized experiences.
 - **Question Input**: Users can input their STEM questions or concepts into a text area.
 - **AI Explanation**: The application utilizes a GenAI flow to generate clear and student-friendly explanations for the submitted questions/concepts, including Markdown and LaTeX formatting.
+It also provides an alternative API route `/api/explain` for direct Gemini calls with rate limiting.
 - **Additional Notes**: Users can add their personal notes to the AI-generated explanation.
 - **Save & View Notes**: Logged-in users can save their questions/concepts, AI explanations, and personal notes.
 They can view, edit, and delete these saved notes.
 - **PDF Export**: Saved notes can be exported as PDF files.